securitycloud/storm/README.md

 Run Storm on cluster
 ----------------------------

-<i>Run test on cluster:</i> <b>Test</b> open testing kafka topic only on kafka-consumer (topic on kafka-producer must exist and filled)
+<i>Run test on cluster:</i> It opens testing output kafka topic only on kafka-consumer
-and start topology for actual test.
-If read test has been done, then it kill topology.
+(topic on kafka-producer must exist and filled) and it starts topology for actual test.
+If test has been done, then it kill topology.

-All topologies are implemented count window and they are sent working time in ms to kafka-consumer topic <b>storm-service</b>.
-Default kafka topic is <b>storm-test</b>.
+All topologies are implemented count window and they are sent working time in ms to kafka-consumer service topic.

-a) For topology KafkaConsumer -> KafkaProducer:
+a) For topology <b>Empty framework</b>: Read all flows/messages from kafka-producer and write down count flows/messages.

-        scripts/run/run-test.sh TopologyKafkaKafka number_of_computers
+        scripts/run/run-test.sh TopologyEmpty number_of_computers

 b) For topology KafkaConsumer -> Filter -> KafkaProducer: